Shahriyar-1988/WindTurbinedataset/README.md

 # WindTurbinedataset
-This is the dataset used in the defect finding project of wind turbine
+This is the dataset used in the "WindTurbine_fault_detection" project